GoogleCloudPlatform/professional-services/tools/vm-migrator/Readme.md

 # GCP VM Migrator

 This utility automates migrating Virtual Machine instances within GCP.
-You can migrate VM's from one zone to another zone/region within the same project.
+You can migrate VM's from one zone to another zone/region within the same or different projects.

 ## Prerequisite